AV8-hub/Advanced-ML-Project/README.md

-# Sports Ball and Train Image Segmentation
+# Unveiling Semantic Segmentation Strategies for Objects of Different Sizes

 3A ENSAE 2023/2024 : Advanced ML Project